 This section should detail, with concept and layout plans, requirements for new infrastructure or the upgrading/relocating of existing infrastructure to service the project.
-Matters to be considered include such infrastructure as transportation, water supply, energy supply, telecommunications, stormwater, waste disposal, accommodation and sewerage.
+Matters to be considered include such infrastructure as transportation, water supply, energy supply, sewerage, stormwater, waste disposal, accommodation and telecommunications (including the type of communications to be provided to the mine and accommodation facilities, and the capacity of the communications service to allow for additional services, (e.g. broadband access for Radio over Internet Protocol that would facilitate other users' communications needs).